AirHamster/sd_fw_main_board/readme.txt

 *****************************************************************************
-** ChibiOS/RT port for ARM-Cortex-M7 STM32F767.                            **
+** ChibiOS/RT port for ARM-Cortex-M7 STM32F746G.                           **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STM32 Nucleo144-F767ZI board.
+The demo runs on an ST STM32F769I-Discovery board.

 ** The Demo **

-The demo flashes the board LEDs using a thread, by pressing the button located on the board the test procedure is activated with output on the serial port SD3 (USART3, mapped on STLink v2-1 Virtual COM Port).

 ** Build Procedure **